derickr/dbgp/debugger_protocol.rst

                     class:$v; // short name 'v'
     fullname        variable name.
 This is the long form of the name which can be eval'd by the language to retrieve the value of the variable.
+IDEs SHOULD NOT use the eval command to retrieve nested properties with this, but instead use property_get.
                     $v = 0; // long name 'v'
                     class::$v; // short name 'v', long 'class::$v'
                     $this->v; // short name 'v', long '$this->v'